Dimensionless Anomaly Detection on Multivariate Streams with Variance Norm and Path Signature: Software implementation and Numerical experiments

 We prepare the marine vessel data by retaining only those data points with a valid associated vessel identifier.
 In addition, we discard vessels with any missing or invalid vessel length information.
 Next, to help constrain computation time, we compress each stream by retaining a given position only if its distance relative to the previously retained position exceeds a threshold of 10m.
 Finally, to help ensure that streams are faithful representations of ship movement, we retain only those vessels whose distance between initial and final positions exceeds 5km.
 To evaluate the effect of stream length on performance, we disintegrate streams so that the length $D$ between initial and final points in each sub-stream remains constant with $D \in \{4\text{km}, 8\text{km}, 16\text{km}, 32\text{km}\}$.
 After disintegrating streams, we retain only those sub-streams whose maximum distance between successive points is less than 1km.

 We partition the data by deeming a sub-stream normal if it belongs to a vessel with a reported vessel length greater than 100m.
 Conversely, we deem sub-steams anomalous if they belong to vessels with a reported length less than or equal to 50m.
-We obtain the corpus $\mathcal{C}$ from 607 vessels, whose sub-streams total between 10\,111 ($D=32$km) and 104\,369 ($D=4$km); we obtain the subset of normal instances used for testing $\mathcal{I}_\text{normal} \setminus \mathcal{C}$ from 607 vessels, whose sub-streams total between 11\,254 ($D=32$km) and 114\,071 ($D=4$km); lastly we obtain the set of anomalous instances $\mathcal{I}_{\text{anomaly}}$ from 997 vessels whose sub-streams total between 8\,890 ($D=32$km) and 123\,237 ($D=4$km).
+We obtain the corpus $\mathcal{C}$ from 607 vessels, whose sub-streams total between 10\,111 ($D=32$km) and 104\,369 ($D=4$km); we obtain the subset of normal instances used for testing $\mathcal{I}_{\text{normal}} \setminus \mathcal{C}$ from 607 vessels, whose sub-streams total between 11\,254 ($D=32$km) and 114\,071 ($D=4$km); lastly we obtain the set of anomalous instances $\mathcal{I}_{\text{anomaly}}$ from 997 vessels whose sub-streams total between 8\,890 ($D=32$km) and 123\,237 ($D=4$km).
 To account for any imbalance in the number of sub-streams associated with vessels, we use for each of the aforementioned three subsets a weighted sample of 5\,000 instances.

-After computing sub-streams and transforming them as described in Sections~\ref{sec:transformation-leadlag} and~\ref{sec:transformation-invisibility}, we apply Min-Max normalisation with respect to the corpus $\mathcal{C}$.
-To account for velocity, we incorporate the difference between successive timestamps as an additional dimension, as described in Section~\ref{sec:transformation-time}.
+After computing sub-streams and transforming them as described, we apply Min-Max normalisation with respect to the corpus $\mathcal{C}$.
+To account for velocity, we incorporate the difference between successive timestamps as an additional dimension (time augmentation).

 We report results based on taking signatures of order $N=3$.
-For comparison, as a baseline approach we summarise each sub-stream by estimating its component-wise mean and covariance, retaining the upper triangular part of the covariance matrix.
-This results in feature vectors of dimensionality $\frac{1}{2}(n^2 + 3n)$ which we provide as input to an isolation forest \cite{liu2008isolation}.
+For comparison, as a baseline approach, we summarise each sub-stream by estimating its component-wise mean and covariance, retaining the upper triangular part of the covariance matrix.
+This results in feature vectors of dimensionality $\frac{1}{2}(n^2 + 3n)$ which we provide as the input to an isolation forest \cite{4781136}.
 We train the isolation forest using 100 trees and for each tree in the ensemble using 256 samples represented by a single random feature.